kyran123/PaladinsLive/README.md

 ## Prerequisits

-You will need your own autherization key from HiRez before using this program.
+You will need your own autherization key from Hi-Rez before using this program.
 Simply download and double click the downloaded file for your own operating system from [Releases](https://github.com/kyran123/PaladinsLive/releases)

 ## Contributing